djradon/public-notes/blogs.the-old-man-in-the-cave.2024-10-16-whats-the-best-semantic-web-authoring-tool.md

 [[prdct.semaphore]] looks to be the most overkill of all!

-[[prdct.stardog.studio]] looks slick and might fit the bill for an authoring tool if it worked with text files or non-Stardog triple stores.
+[[prdct.stardog.studio]] looks slick and might fit the bill for an authoring tool if it worked with text files or even non-Stardog triple stores.
+I love that they have a free cloud offering though.

 The consensus in the Reddit discussion seemed to be: if you’re comfortable using an IDE, making RDF data by hand is probably your best option.